BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_07.md

 !boss("AMETHYSTREGISTEEL", "Crystal Cavern")

-Grab the *Moon Dial* and activate Amethyst Power Supply Panel 5 here, then head down the ladder on the left.
+Grab *TM28 Dig* and the *Moon Dial*, then activate Amethyst Power Supply Panel 5 here, then head down the ladder on the left.

 Grab hidden *Rock Gem*, *Super Repel*, and *Ether*.